E-C-Shackelford/frontendmentor-loopstudios-landing-page/README.md

 - **Nesting and Inheritance**: I used nesting to create clearer, hierarchical styling, and inheritance to reduce redundancy and maintain consistency.

-- **Interactivity with JS**: I enhanced user interaction by implementing a responsive menu toggle, sliding navigation panel, and a scroll-triggered navigation effect.
+- **Interactivity with JS**: I enhanced user interaction by implementing a responsive menu toggle, sliding navigation panel, and scroll-triggered navigation effect.

 - **Expanding Challenge with JS**: I added a scroll-triggered background change on the navigation to further develop my JS skills and improve user experience, ensuring easy access to the navigation from any place on the page.